calcagnonico/Parameters/README.md

 1. Download the ZIP file of the add-in.

+2. Right-click on the ZIP file, select Properties, and in the General tab, check Unblock if available.
+After extracting, also check and unblock the Parameters.dll file in the same way.

-2. Extract the contents of the ZIP file.
+3. Extract the contents of the ZIP file.

-3. Copy the `Parameters.dll` and `Parameters.addin` file to the add-ins Revit folder
+4. Copy the `Parameters.dll` and `Parameters.addin` file to the add-ins Revit folder
 	Typically located at:
 	C:\Users\<User>\AppData\Roaming\Autodesk\Revit\Addins\2020

-4. Start Revit.
+5. Start Revit.

 ## Usage
 1. Open your project in Revit.